 To prevent ice dams, follow these four steps:

 - Seal Air Leaks: Sealing air leaks between the warm building interior and the attic or ceiling is imperative to prevent increased sheathing temperatures that can lead to ice dams.
 If your roof leaks every winter, it’s likely that an air leak is to blame.
 And, getting a new roof is not likely to help—even if it features more ventilation.
 The simple way to determine if you have air leaks is to get into your attic and check.
 Leaks can likely be easily sealed with two-component polyurethane spray foam.
-And, any exhaust fans that are not connected to the outside can be extended to adequately seal the structure.
+And extending any exhaust fans that don’t reach outside can help adequately seal the structure.

-- Ensure Proper Insulation: Many buildings do not have adequate insulation levels to prevent ice damming.
-Building codes based on your geographic location can help you determine how much insulation is needed.
-If the structure’s design doesn’t allow for adequate insulation, it is advised to install as much closed-cell spray polyurethane foam as possible.
-If you are replacing your roof, you can also install additional rigid foam insulation on top of the existing roof sheathing before you install the new roof.
+- Ensure Proper Insulation: Many buildings don’t have adequate insulation levels to prevent ice damming.
+Building codes based on your geographic location can help you determine how much insulation you need.
+If the structure’s design doesn’t allow for adequate insulation, we recommend installing as much closed-cell spray polyurethane foam as possible.
+If replacing your roof, you can also install additional rigid foam insulation on top of the existing roof sheathing before you install the new roof.
 When taking that approach, make sure all products used are compatible with your new roof and adhere to manufacturer’s recommendations.
 It’s also imperative that attic insulation completely covers the top plates of a building’s exterior walls.

 - Improve Ventilation: Improving ventilation alone will not prevent air leaks that cause ice damming and should never be your first or only defense.
 In fact, improving ventilation without sealing air leaks and installing adequate insulation can increase heating costs and make ice damming problems worse.
 Despite this, if combined with steps one and two above, addressing your roof ventilation can’t hurt.
 The best ventilation options include soffit and ridge vents.
 It’s important to remember that all attic ventilation systems require an insulation dam (blocking) between the trusses and ventilation baffles at the attic’s perimeter, facing the soffits, to maintain a ventilation channel from the soffit to the attic and protect against wind-wash.